Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Results

+Table \ref{tab:rq3_regression_1} shows results of regression models with selected features.
 For informational support, the variables \emph{education information disclosure, topic 2, topic 5, topic 8, topic 11, and topic 11} are chosen.
 When we run a new regression model with these features, topic 5 and topic 8 are statistically significant ($p = 0.035; p = 0.004$).
 Specifically, taking into account their positive coefficient values, posts about family members or their COVID-19 test results are positively related to appropriate support acquisition when the post authors need informational support.
-For emotional support, we find that 12 predictor variables including age information disclosure, positive and neutral sentiments, readability scores, the inclusion of the first-person pronouns, and 5 topics are most effective in predicting the receipt of desired emotional support.
-Among those variables, the authors' emotional disclosure is statistically associated with the increased reciprocity of emotional support.
+For emotional support, we find that 12 predictor variables including age information disclosure, positive and neutral sentiments, readability scores, the inclusion of the first-person pronouns, and 5 topics relevant to general health concerns to emotional burdens are most effective in predicting the receipt of desired emotional support.
 Specifically, the higher levels of positive or neutral emotions within the post, the lower the amount of appropriate emotional support seeking individuals obtain.
 On the contrary, the use of first-person pronouns and post readability are found to be positively correlated to the reciprocity of emotional support.
-Particular topics ranging from general health concerns to emotional burdens tend to increase the likelihood of emotional assistance seekers receiving it.

-\textbf{Post Attributes and User Engagement} To understand how post-level factors and user engagement are interrelated, we utilize the same 30 post features as independent variables.
-For dependent variables, we use all comment features (submission scores/number of comments/number of unique commenters/length of comments/sentiment scores) described in RQ2.
+\textbf{Post Attributes and User Engagement} For dependent variables, we use all comment features (submission scores/number of comments/number of unique commenters/length of comments/sentiment scores) described in RQ2.
 This time, however, a total number of comments and unique commenters is aggregated into one variable for simplicity's sake.
-Given 2 support categories and 4 user engagement features, 8 stepwise regression analyses are performed to filter insignificant predictor variables and measure their significance in predicting the amount of user engagement self-disclosing posts are prone to receive.
-In terms of the number of comments and commenters, we run a Poisson regression model whereas the other variables are tested with linear regression models.
+Given 2 support categories and 4 user engagement features, 8 stepwise regression analyses are performed to filter insignificant predictor variables.